Table of Contents

 |Product review monitoring||Unlimited ASINs||6 ASINs|

 Kibly’s interface leaves much to be desired.
 There are incomprehensible notifications and haunting popups that will distract you from browsing the system.
 Compared to other services, it has taken me far longer to connect my store and set up my first campaign.
 The campaign here is called E-mail Scheduler.
 Its functionality is too simple and limited.
 In addition to this, you can add no more than 4 letters to one campaign.
-Additional attention can be given to Kibly templates that look like they are written by a 10-year old kid.

 Its features base is basic (sorry for the pun).
 The following are included with the installation of the Kibly tool:

 - Summary of statistics